kmwalsh/KMW-Functions-Shortcodes/README.md

 ### HF8.
 Post Revisions
 They can really clog your database and get unruly rather quickly, so why not define it?
 Set to 10 revisions.

 ### HF9.
-Contributor Uploads (PERMISSIONS)
-Allow contributor uploads, simple.
-Contributors don't have this permission by default and it's an often-used feature.
-The other way to accomplish this involves installing [User Role Editor](https://wordpress.org/plugins/user-role-editor/), copy the Contributor role, and enabling it that way... *much* easier this way.

-### HF10.
 Dropdown Sorting
-Display a handy drop-down menu that forwards the visitor to their selection.
-You can substitute your custom taxonomy for 'category.'
+Display a handy ul/li based drop-down menu that forwards the visitor to their selection.
+You can subtitute your custom taxonomy for 'category.'

 ```<?php echo kmw__sort_category_header('category'); ?>```

-### HF11.
+### HF10.
 Related Posts by Author
 Simple list of related posts by author.

 ```<?php echo kmw__get_author_related(); ?>```